pcda17/pcda17.github.io/week-01.md

 So far, we have been using the bash shell in macOS to learn some basic command-line vocabulary.
 Not everyone has a Mac, however, so for the rest of this course we will use Docker to create a Linux environment that will run identically any computer.

+First, open your Docker application and log in to your Docker account (if you haven't made one yet, go ahead).

-First, let's download the files we need for our Docker container.
+Next, download the files we need for our Docker container.
 Open a new terminal window.

 - macOS: Open the application `Terminal`, located in `/Applications/Utilities`.
 - Windows: Double click `Docker Quickstart Terminal` on your desktop.